humanapi/connect-client/README.md

 # humanapi-connect-client

+## New version 2.x.x available

+We have recently released a new Connect integration client version that replaces the old 1.x.x version that has been deprecated.

+It is recommended that you use this new client version which is backwards compatible to make the transition easier.

+Please refer to https://reference.humanapi.co/docs/new-integration-guide-jan-2020 for full instructions on how to use the Connect client

+## Upgrade from 1.x.x

+### CDN
+- If you are using the script via the CDN and the source location is `src=https://cdn.humanapi.co/humanapi-connect-client@latest.js` you will be upgraded automatically.
+The new version is backwards compatible so there is no other change needed for the time being.

+- If you are using a specific version of the library, e.g. `src=https://cdn.humanapi.co/humanapi-connect-client@1.2.4.js` you can just use `humanapi-connect-client@latest.js` or specify a 2.x.x version, e.g. `humanapi-connect-client@2.0.0.js`

+### npm
+- Install the latest package with `npm install humanapi-connect-client`

 ## Description

 This purpose of this library is to spawn https://hapi-connect.humanapi.co within your application.

-We recommend you use version 2.0.0+ since version 1.3.1 has been deprecated and support for it will be removed in July 2020, although it will continue to work in the meantime.
+We recommend you use version 2.0.0+ since version 1.3.1 has been deprecated and support for it will be removed in the future, although it will continue to work in the meantime.

 ## Installation